Iotic-Labs/py-IoticBulkData/examples/ISC2_example/README.md

 4. Adds one Feed to each Thing to share readings data
 5. Every 10 seconds, hit all of the /readings/{id} api and publish the data for that feed

+`note` Max amount of requests is set by the API, if you want to get unlimited number of requests you have to use the *Application Token*.
+For more information visit https://dev.socrata.com/docs/app-tokens.html

 ## Dependencies